 "And the willingness to use them is incredible," added Bailey.

 Hours later, another shooting - a dust up at a birthday party in Dorchester.
 Three shot - non-life threatening injuries.
 Those victims were luckier than the man killed here on Brookledge Street in Roxbury.
 A middle school boy bouncing his ball tells Officer Walsh the closed off crime scene means a longer walk home from the basketball court.

-"Young, young kids are getting accustomed to shots fired at an early age and being around that violence and the possibility of catching a bullet," Walsh said.
+"Young, young kids are getting accustomed to shots fired at an early age and being around that violence and the possibility of catching a bullet," the Gang Unit officer said.

-"That's the worst part," said Hardy.
+"That's the worst part," the other Gang Unit officer said.
 "It's almost like it's a game out there."

 Sometimes it feels like a losing battle, they say, but still one that must be fought.